 Do not use solvents such as acetone, MEK, toluene, etc. on the decals.
 Any solvent including alcohol may soften or smear colors.
 Do not use lacquer thinner or paint on decals.
 Do not overcoat the decals with clear paint.
-Do not allow gasoline or other fuels to drip or stay on the decals for any length of time.
+Do not allow her fuels to drip or stay on the decals for any length of time.
 If this occurs, immediately flush the area with water.

-Simulator Care
+Wheel Care

-The care and maintenance of your wheel covers is simple and requires no special material or products.
-All products are constructed of highly polished 304L stainless steel.
+The care and maintenance of your chrome aluminum wheels is simple and requires no special material or products.
 Timely care and cleaning will keep them looking great for many years.
 We suggest the following care:

-- 1. Clean your wheel cover/liner on a regular basis to keep road dirt from building up. - A. Rinse with clean water to remove loose dust and dirt. - B. Clean with a mild soap and water solution.
+- 1 Clean your wheel on a regular basis to keep road dirt from building up. - A Rinse with clean water to remove loose dust and dirt. - B. Clean with a mild soap and water solution.
 (Any non-abrasive household detergent works fine.)
 Apply with cloth, sponge, or soft bristled brush.
 Use solution liberally to avoid surface scratching due to trapped dirt on the applicator.